 My coffee of choice these days is the Caffe Mocha at Starbucks.
 At $4.38 a pop, I only allowed myself to have them on weekends.
 But, UGH.
 Time to start finding a way to make at home.

 Don’t try all those cafe mocha recipes you find online.
 I tried them, and watched many a youtube video, and I rate them all a big FAIL!

 Don’t buy a french press.
 Watery coffee, no froth, just yuck.

 Don’t buy a Mr. Coffee Cafe Latte maker.
-It conveniently makes the froth and coffee together, which just is not right.
+It conveniently makes the froth and coffee together, which is just not right.
 Blech.

 Do buy the Ninja Coffee Bar!
 (I also looked at the Nespresso Vertuoline, but was not up for pods).
 I love it because: no pods.
 Also, I can make a travel mug (Starbucks Grande).
 A second later my husband can make a mug (or a full carafe) of his choice of coffee.

 So, here’s how I successfully made a Starbucks Caffe Mocha at home: